 Tree nut allergy is the second most common allergy in infants and young children.
 Approximately 0.4 to 0.5% of American children have a tree nut allergy.
 Tree nuts are a common allergen reported to cause fatal and near-fatal allergic reactions.

 Tree nut allergy is usually life-long once acquired.
 Approximately 9% of children allergic to tree nuts may outgrow their allergy.

 Children with a tree nut allergy must avoid that tree nut and all products containing that type of tree nut.
-Children with a tree nut allergy also must avoid anything containing traces of ingredients containing that tree nut.
 There is a potential of tree nut products having cross-contact other tree nuts and with peanuts.
-For this reason, your child's doctor may advise you to avoid all tree nuts and peanuts.
+Talk with your child's doctor to find out if you should avoid all tree nuts and peanuts.

 Always read the entire ingredient label to look for the names of the tree nut(s) you need to avoid.
 Tree nut ingredients may be within the list of the ingredients.
 Or tree nuts could be listed in a “contains” statement beneath the list of ingredients.
 Examples are "contains walnut" or "contains almond."
 This is required by the federal Food Allergen Labeling and Consumer Protection Act (FALCPA).
 Learn more about the U.S. food allergen labeling law.